 Distract your dog

 This method works best when your dog is just beginning to get anxious.
 Encourage her to engage in any activity that captures her attention and distracts her from behaving fearfully.
-Start when she first alerts you to the noise and is not yet showing a lot of fearful behavior but is only watchful.
+Start when she first alerts you to the noise and does not show a lot of fearful behavior but is only watchful.
 Immediately try to interest her in doing something that she really enjoys.
 Get out the tennis ball and play fetch (in an escape-proof area) or practice some commands that she knows.
-Give her a lot of praise and treats for paying attention to the game or the commands.
-As the storm or other noise builds, you may not be able to keep her attention on the activity but it might delay the start of the fearful behavior for longer and longer each time you do it.
+Please give her a lot of praise and treats for paying attention to the game or the commands.
+As the storm or other noise builds, you may not be able to keep her attention on the activity, but it might delay the start of the fearful behavior for longer and longer each time you do it.
 If you cannot keep her attention and she begins acting afraid, stop the process.
-If you continue you may inadvertently reinforce her fearful behavior.
+If you continue, you may inadvertently reinforce her fearful behavior.

 Behavior modification techniques are often successful in reducing fears and phobias.
 The appropriate techniques are called “counter-conditioning” and “desensitization.”
 This means to condition or teach your dog to respond in non-fearful ways to sounds and other stimuli that have previously frightened her.
-These techniques must be implemented very gradually.
+It would be best if you implemented these techniques very gradually.
 Begin by exposing your dog to an intensity level of noise that does not frighten her and pair it with something pleasant like a treat or a fun game.
 Gradually increase the volume as you continue to offer her something pleasant.
 Through this process, she will come to associate “good things” with the previously feared sound.

 - Make a tape with firecracker noises on it.

 - Play the tape at such a low volume that your dog does not respond fearfully.
-While the tape is playing feed her dinner, give her a treat, or play her favorite game.
+While the tape is playing, feed her dinner, please give her a treat, or play her favorite game.

 - In your next session, play the tape a little louder while you feed her or play her favorite game.

 - Continue increasing the volume through many sessions over a period of several weeks or months.
-If at any time while the tape is playing she displays fearful behavior at any time while the tape is playing, STOP.
+If the tape is playing, she displays fearful behavior at times while the tape is playing.
+STOP.
 Begin your next session at a lower volume — one that does not produce anxiety — and proceed more slowly.

-If these techniques are not used correctly, they will not be successful and can even make the problem worse.
+If these techniques are not used correctly, they will not be successful and can worsen.

 Consult your veterinarian

-Medication may be available which can make your dog less anxious for short time periods.
+Medication may be available, which can make your dog less anxious for short time periods.
 Your veterinarian is the only person who is licensed and qualified to prescribe medication for your dog.
 Do not attempt to give your dog any over-the-counter or prescription medication without consulting your veterinarian.
-Animals do not respond to drugs the same way people do and a medication that may be safe for humans could be fatal to your dog.
-Drug therapy alone will not reduce fears and phobias permanently, but in extreme cases, behavior modification and medication used together might be the best approach.
+Animals do not respond to drugs the same way people do, and a medication that may be safe for humans could be fatal to your dog.
+Drug therapy alone will not reduce fears and phobias permanently, but behavior modification and medication used together might be the best approach in extreme cases.

-- Do not attempt to reassure your dog when she is afraid.
+- Please do not attempt to reassure your dog when she is afraid.
 This may only reinforce her fearful behavior.
-If you pet, soothe, or give treats to her when she is behaving fearfully, she may interpret this as a reward for her fearful behavior.
+If your pet soothes or gives treats to her when she is behaving fearfully, she may interpret this as a reward for her fearful behavior.
 Instead, try to behave normally, as if you do not notice her fearfulness.